shahriarenayaty/part-iot-task/README.md

     - **Run Agent Service**: Starts only the Agent service.
     - **Run Process Service**: Starts only the Process service.

-*Note: Ensure infrastructure services (NATS, MongoDB, Redis) are running (e.g., via `docker-compose up mongodb nats redis`) before running services locally via VS Code tasks.*
+_Note: Ensure infrastructure services (NATS, MongoDB, Redis) are running (e.g., via `docker-compose up mongodb nats redis`) before running services locally via VS Code tasks._

 ## API Documentation

 The API Gateway exposes the following endpoints (default port: 3000):

 ### Health Check

 - **GET** `/health`
     - Check the health status of the service.

 ### Rules Management

 - **POST** `/rules`
     - Create a new rule.
     - Body: `CreateRuleDTO`
 - **GET** `/rules`
     - List all rules.
     - Query: `ListRuleDTO`
 - **DELETE** `/rules/:ruleId`
     - Delete a specific rule.
 - **PATCH** `/rules/:ruleId`
     - Update a specific rule.
     - Body: `UpdateRuleBodyDTO`

 ### Reports

 - **GET** `/reports/rules/:ruleId/history`
     - Get historical data for a rule.
     - Query Params:
         - `from`: Start timestamp (Unix ms)
         - `to`: End timestamp (Unix ms)
 - **GET** `/reports/rules/:ruleId/ranking`
     - Get ranking report for a rule.

 ## Future Plans & Improvements

 The following features are planned for future releases to enhance the system:

-1.  **Global Error Handler for API Gateway**: Implement a centralized exception filter to handle errors gracefully and provide consistent error responses across all APIs.
+- [ ] **Global Error Handler for API Gateway**: Implement a centralized exception filter to handle errors gracefully and provide consistent error responses across all APIs.
-2.  **History API Filter by Agency**: Enhance the `/reports/rules/:ruleId/history` endpoint to support filtering historical data by specific agencies.
+- [ ] **Large Dataset Optimization**: To efficiently handle millions of records and minimize response payloads, two strategies are proposed:
+    - **Strategy 1 (Split APIs)**: Implement a two-step retrieval process.
+First, a summary API to retrieve a paginated list of agents with record counts, followed by a detail API to fetch timestamps for a specific agent.
+    - **Strategy 2 (Flat Stream Pattern)**: Implement an "Infinite Scroll" mechanism using Keyset Pagination (avoiding `skip`/`offset`) for efficient data streaming.
+- [ ] **NATS Resilience and Scalability**:
+    - **Retry Mechanism**: Implement retry logic for NATS connections to ensure service resilience during startup or connectivity issues.
+    - **Queue Groups**: Utilize NATS queue groups to distribute message processing load across multiple instances of the Process Service.
+- [ ] **Rule Threshold Validation**: Implement minimum and maximum value validation for the threshold field during rule creation to ensure data integrity.